 CHP officer hurt, hostage killed in Roseville shooting; suspect had taken 2 hostages

-ROSEVILLE -- An innocent citizen has died and two other people, including a California Highway Patrol officer, were hurt after a shooting in Roseville on Thursday.
+ROSEVILLE -- A hostage has died and two other people, including a California Highway Patrol officer, were hurt after a shooting in Roseville on Thursday.

 Roseville police say they got a report about a CHP officer being shot at Mahany Park near Pleasant Grove and Woodcreek Oaks boulevards around 12:30 p.m.